 - Reduce myofascial trigger points that may be producing some of your pain.
 Dry needling can reduce pain and reduce muscle tension.

-- Improve the function of muscles around the knee and restore proper balance to your muscles.
+- Improve the function of muscles around the knee and restore proper balance and flexibility to your muscles.
 This restores normalcy to motor end plates and speeds up the active rehab process.

 If you’re confused about what a myofascial trigger point is, see this content where I cover this topic as it relates to knee pain –> Dry Needling for Knee Pain